St Thomas Church

 Interview with Bill Clarke

-Games Night! - Friday February 21
+Games Night! - Friday February 21, 2020

 A small but lively group came out for the first St Thomas Games Night.
 There was a wide variety of games available from old favourites like Euchre to newer ones like Blokus, Sequence and Apples to Apples.
 Marian Gates brought an interesting game called Turkey Foot.
 There were lots of tasty snacks and beverages.
-This is something we will do again, so don't miss it.
+This is something we will do again, so don't miss it. |

-Coldest Night of the Year - Saturday February 22
+Coldest Night of the Year - February 22, 2020

-On a chilly Saturday night, a group of St Thomas Trekkers joined a large number of other walkers in support of the Coldest Night of the Year fund-raising event for Night Light Kingston.
+On a chilly Saturday night, a group of St Thomas Trekkers joined a large number of other walkers in support of the Coldest Night of the Year fund-raising event for Nightlight Kingston.
 It is a faith based drop-in centre for adults that embraces people in Kingston by offering a safe and warm place to build meaningful relationships.
 The St Thomas Trekkers raised $2,720.
 There was a half way rest stop at St Luke's on Nelson Street, with hot cider.
-Following the walk everyone enjoyed some tasty chili and a bun.
+Following the walk everyone enjoyed some tasty chili and a bun. |

 Advent Tea & Sale - Saturday, December 7

 Once again the Advent Tea and Sale was a great success!
 Many people came to browse and purchase the goods available.
 There was a wide range of baked goods, crafts, used books, jewelry and Christmas decorations.
+After shopping, people took time to chat with friends and enjoy a cup of tea and tasty treat. $1,650 was raised.
+Thanks to Marg Milner for her work to make this such a success. |

-Over 100 people enjoyed the performance of the Kingston Capital Men's Chorus at St Thomas' on Friday November 22.
+"Raise the Roof" with KCMC Over 100 people enjoyed the performance of the Kingston Capital Men's Chorus at St Thomas' on Friday November 22.
 They were treated to a wide range of songs.
 There were the golden oldies Unchained Melody, Can't Help Falling in Love and The Sound of Silence.
 There were lively songs like Royal Hudson and Hunker Down, as well as the reflective, beautiful Song for the Mira and Carrickfergus.
 Following the concert, there were refreshments in the church hall where people had a chance to visit and chat.
+We raised over $2,600 toward the cost of a new roof.
+Thanks to KCMC for their generous support. |

-Parish Anniversary Potluck and Auction - Saturday, November 2
+Parish Anniversary Potluck and Auction - Saturday, November 2, 2019

 Fabulous food and lots of fun with the Gift Basket Auction and Entertainment!
 Bill McAllister did a super job as Auctioneer, Sharon McAllister was a lovely “Vanna”, Dave and Sue Orgill and Val Fredricks sang out beautifully!
 Thank you one and all for your generous donations of Gift Baskets and Congratulations to the winning bidders.
 We raised almost $1,100 !

-A Letter from Bishop Oulton Regarding General Synod - Tuesday, July 23
+A Letter from Bishop Oulton Regarding General Synod - Tuesday, July 23, 2019

 Dear Friends,